Mark Boonshoft, Assistant Professor, Norwich University

 Zachary is a history PhD student at Rutgers University in New Brunswick, New Jersey.
 His research is broadly focused on energy use in early America, specifically in regard to the political ecology surrounding river use among Native Americans, European colonists, and early industrialists.

-John Blanton is a founding member of EARS and served as Co-Chair for the 2014/15 academic year.
-John is a PhD candidate at the CUNY Graduate Center, having earned his BA from SUNY Albany (2003) and MPhil from the Graduate Center (2013).
-His dissertation, entitled “‘This Species of Property’: Slavery and Subjecthood in Anglo-American Law, 1619-1772,” argues that there was a long and vibrant English antislavery tradition that challenged colonial slavery from its very beginning and continued to inform subsequent British and American antislavery movements into the 19th century.
+John Blanton earned his PhD at the CUNY Graduate Center in February 2016 and is currently Assistant Professor of History at The City College of New York, CUNY.
+John is a founding member of EARS and served as Co-Chair for the 2014/15 academic year.
+He earned his BA from SUNY Albany (2003) and MPhil from the Graduate Center (2013).
+John is currently revising a book manuscript, tentatively entitled English Air: The Origins of Anglophone Antislavery, for publication.
+English Air argues that there was a long and vibrant antislavery tradition in the Anglophone world that challenged the definition of enslaved persons as legitimate articles of property and sought to guarantee the basic rights of English subjecthood to the enslaved.
 Other interests include early national and antebellum antislavery, the history of capitalism, land and labor reform movements, and imperial history.
 In addition to his historical work, John is also an accomplished musician and composer whose compositions have been featured nationally on public radio.
-John currently lives in Brooklyn with his wife and their many house plants.
-He can be reached at firstname.lastname@example.org and you can follow him on Twitter at @jnblanton.
+John currently lives in western Connecticut with his wife and son.
+He can be reached at email@example.com and you can follow him on Twitter at @jnblanton.

 Michael Crowder is a PhD candidate at the CUNY Graduate Center.
 His dissertation, “Defining the Boundaries of Slavery: The Politics and Legalities of the Slave Trade to North America,” explores how regulation and eventual abolition of the foreign slave trade and slave importations drove the development of antislavery politics from 1754-1820.
 He can be reached at firstname.lastname@example.org.
 He is serving as CUNY EARS Co-Chair for the 2015-2016 academic year.
 Here’s Mike’s academia.edu page.
 He’s also from Texas.